baptistecabrera/bca-nuget/doc/ReadMe.md

 ## Release Notes
 0.2.0:
-- Resolve-Nuspecproperty and Set-NuspecProperty now supporting repository prpoperty;
+- Resolve-Nuspecproperty and Set-NuspecProperty now supporting repository, icon and requireLicenseAcceptance prpoperties;
 - Resolve-NuspecRepository: new function that resolves a repository object from an URL;
 - Set-NuspecRepository: new function that sets the repository property to a Nuspec manifest.